philanc/luazen/README.md

 # luazen

 [Luazen](https://github.com/philanc/luazen) is a small library with various encoding, compression and cryptographic functions.
-All the functions work on strings, there is no stream or chunked more complex interfaces.
+All the functions work on strings, there is no stream or chunked complex interface.

 ### Recent changes